OpenAPI Initiative Charter

 vii. voting on decisions or matters before the Business Governance Board;

 i.
-Any certification program established by the OAI Governing Board must support a vendor-neutral process and requirements, including, the ability for solutions to be certified on multiple operating systems and usable in multiple environment implementations.
+Any certification program established by the OAI Business Governance Board must support a vendor-neutral process and requirements, including, the ability for solutions to be certified on multiple operating systems and usable in multiple environment

 j.
 Any issues that cannot be resolved by the Business Governance Board shall be referred to The Linux Foundation for resolution.